 Do the Digit Insurance

-Have you ever gotten into a situation when you just know the accident wasn’t your fault, but you couldn’t really do anything, even though it was the opposite party’s fault?
-This is exactly where you could benefit from something we call Subrogation in Insurance.
+Have you ever gotten into a situation when you knew the accident wasn’t your fault but couldn’t do anything, even though it was the opposite party’s fault?
+This is precisely where you could benefit from Subrogation in Insurance.
 Sounds eerie?
-Read on, we’ll simplify it for you 😊
+Read on; we’ll simplify it for you.

-It is an act of pursuing the third party on behalf of the policyholder after paying the claim amount.
-The insured here gets his payment on time in case of a claim and the insurance company reimburses the same amount from the third party who may have caused the impairment.
+It is the act of pursuing a third party on behalf of the policyholder after paying the claim amount.
+The insured makes his payment on time in case of a claim, and the insurance company reimburses the same amount to the third party who may have caused the impairment.

 This is in no way a hidden process; your insurer will be transparent to you.
 You will be given the record of the amount it paid you for your claim and the amount they are reimbursed from the third party as a subrogation claim.